StephanThierry/nodejs4synologynas/README.md

     echo "Usage: $0 {start|stop}"

 ```
 1. Check the "PATH" statement in the above script and make sure the binaries of your version of "forever" is in that folder.
 It might change depending on you version of Node or forever.
-Correct it if it is not accurate.
+Correct it, if it is not accurate.
-1. Copy this file into the folder ```/usr/local/etc/rc.d``` "rc.d" means run commands directory, and contains customs scrips that will be executed with "start" parameter af boot and "stop" parameter at shutdown.
+1. Copy this file into the folder ```/usr/local/etc/rc.d``` "rc.d" means run commands directory, and contains customs scrips that will be executed with a "start" parameter at boot and a "stop" parameter at shutdown of the NAS.
 1. Using the command `sudo cp /volume1/server/nodeserverstart.sh /usr/local/etc/rc.d` will copy the script.
 1. Run the command ```sudo chmod +x /usr/local/etc/rc.d/nodeserverstart.sh``` to make the script executable, otherwise it won't actually be executed.
 1. You should now be able to restart your server and the bootscript will make sure the service is started.